 Temple Akiba brings light and goodness into the world.

-YOU ARE INVITED TO GET INVOLVED IN A SOCIAL ACTION SUBCOMMITTEE:
+GET INVOLVED IN A SOCIAL ACTION SUBCOMMITTEE:

-3. HOMELESSNESS: We are making various plans for helping our homeless community members.
+HOMELESSNESS: Helping our homeless community members.

-Action Item: Our sub-committee supports donating food for immigrants afraid to leave their homes: We recommend donations to The Culver City YMCA at 4500 Sepulveda Blvd.
-They are collecting the following items:
+Our sub-committee supports donating food for immigrants afraid to leave their homes.
+We recommend donations to The Culver City YMCA at 4500 Sepulveda Blvd.

 ● Non-perishable food including canned goods, bread and cereals.
 (No refrigerated perishables like fresh vegetables and meat.)